RenuckaM/Listify_TODOList_Flutter/README.md

 A Flutter-based Todo List application that allows users to manage their tasks efficiently.
 Users can add, update, delete tasks, and set priorities with date and time settings.
 The app features a user-friendly interface and utilizes the `intl` package for formatting dates and times.

+## Screenshots

+*Add screenshots of your app here to showcase the UI and features.*

 ## Features

 - **Add Tasks**: Users can create new tasks with a title, description, priority level (low, medium, high), and due date/time.